Role of Principals’ Support Group Organiser

 Role of County Network Chairperson

 - To chair the County Network Committee, plan and co-ordinate the year’s activities.

 - To chair County Network Meetings in a style which is both professional and informal with a strong emphasis on collegiality, respect and professionalism

 - Normally County Network meetings do not have a traditional agenda or minutes.
 The focus on sharing knowledge, peer support and CPD.
 There are no motions or votes.

-- To invite all retiring Principals and Deputy Principals to a social event in either June or September of each year to mark their retirement.
+- Arrange a locally funded social event in either June or September of each year for Retiring Principals to mark the occasion.